Intellectual Property Rights Policy

 - Preparatory material for teaching (notes, etc.) which are not intended for delivery are not owned by the University.

-- The University does not assert ownership of intellectual property derived from activities undertaken in a private capacity (i.e. not as a staff member or representative of the University, and not using University premises, facilities or resources), however a staff member who uses his or her own intellectual property in their activities for the University will be deemed to have granted the University a royalty-free, non-transferable, perpetual licence to use the same for the purpose of teaching and/or research unless he or she notifies the University beforehand and an alternative agreement is reached.
+- The University does not assert ownership of intellectual property derived from activities undertaken in a private capacity (i.e. not as a staff member or representative of the University, and not using University premises, facilities or resources), however a staff member who uses their own intellectual property in their activities for the University will be deemed to have granted the University a royalty-free, non-transferable, perpetual licence to use the same for the purpose of teaching and/or research unless they notify the University beforehand and an alternative agreement is reached.

 - Ownership of intellectual property associated with externally funded activities (research contracts, teaching contracts, consultancies) carried out under the auspices of the University may differ according to the negotiated contract or, in the absence of a contract, in accordance with the legislation that governs the external relationship (the legislation may include but is not limited to that listed in clause 4 of this policy); when entering into external contracts, the University will give due regard to this matter and ensure that staff members or students involved in the contract are fully aware of the negotiated terms for intellectual property ownership and exploitation.